-Words Phonics Rules and Conventions Affixes and Roots Word Origins Grammar Children should be taught to spell: • words from the National Curriculum word list for Years 5 and 6 (pg 71) Children should be taught to spell: • words containing the letter-string 'ough' e.g. bought, rough, cough, through, although, thorough, plough • homophones and other words that are often confused e.g. practise/ practice, advise/ advice, past/ passed Children should be taught to spell: • words with the /ee/ sound spelt 'ei' after 'c' e.g. receipt, ceiling plus exceptions protein and seize Children should be taught to spell: words with the ending /shus/ spelt -cious or -tious words with the ending /shul/ spelt -cial or -tial words with the endings -ant, -ance/-ancy, -ent, -ence/-ency words ending in -able and -ible words ending in -ably and -ibly adding suffixes beginning with vowel letters to words ending in -fer (The 'r' is doubled if the -fer is still stressed when the ending is added.
+Words Phonics Rules and Conventions Affixes and Roots Word Origins Grammar Children should be taught to spell: • words from National Curriculum list for Year 6 (pg 71) the letter-string ord 'ough' e.g. Children should be taught to spell: • words with the /ee/ sound spelt 'ei' after 'c' e.g. receive, receipt, ceiling plus exceptions protein and seize Children should be taught to spell: words with the ending /shus/ spelt -cious or -tious words with the ending /shul/ spelt -cial or -tial words with the endings -ant, -ance/-ancy, -ent, -ence/-ency words ending in -able and -ible words ending in -ably and -ibly adding suffixes beginning with vowel letters to words ending in -fer (The 'r' is doubled if the -fer is still stressed when the ending is added.
 The 'r' is not doubled if the -fer is no longer stressed) Children should be taught to spell: • words with silent letters (i.e. letters whose presence cannot be predicted from the pronunciation of the word) e.g. doubt, island, lamb Children should be taught to spell: • words using a hyphen to link a prefix to a root word e.g. co-ordinate, re-iterate, co-own